Raygunpewpew1/MTG-Fetcher/README.md

 The **JsonDataObjects** library, used in this project, is also licensed under the MIT License.
 You can find details in its respective repository.

 ---

+This project is powered by the Scryfall API but is not produced or endorsed by Scryfall.
+For more information, visit: https://scryfall.com/

 ## Acknowledgments